Coffeelot/cw-crafting/readme.md

 		stack = false,
 	},
 ```
-Also make sure the images are in qb-inventory>html>images

-> A common issue here is that another script has the "blueprint" name.
+> A common issue here is that another script has the "cw_blueprint" name.
 If so, make sure to rename either this blueprint item or the other one and update all code.

 ## Make your recipe values show in qb inventory (optional)
 > This step is not needed if you use ox inventory